PhotonicsTUL/PLaSK/doc/tutorial3.rst

 Finding the threshold current of a gallium-arsenide VCSEL
 ---------------------------------------------------------

-In this tutorial we will perform a full thermo-electro-optical modelling of a VCSEL structure to find it's threshold current.
+In this tutorial we will perform a full thermo-electro-optical modeling of a VCSEL structure to find it's threshold current.

 Analyzed structure
 ^^^^^^^^^^^^^^^^^^